bersling/mpc-control/README.md

 # mpc-control

-An interactive controller for MPC (music player daemon).
+An interactive controller for mpc (which is itself a controller for mpd (music player daemon)).

 ## Installation